-The back of his neck went cold and his glass slipped out of his slick palms and hit the bar top with a thud.
+THE BACK OF HIS NECK went cold.
+The glass slipped out of his slick palm, hit the bar top with a thud.
 Had he heard her correctly?
-He was vaguely aware that she was still talking—her mouth was moving, vocal cords twanging away tirelessly, but he couldn’t hear a thing apart from a roaring silence, his blood a steady pounding of fists against his ears.
+He was vaguely aware that she was still talking.
+Her mouth was moving, vocal cords twanging away tirelessly.
+He couldn’t hear a thing apart from a roaring silence, his blood a steady pounding of fists against his ears.

 His head slowly cleared.
 It felt as if it had expanded and snapped back into place like a rubber band.
-Now Patsy Cline was singing I’ve Loved & Lost Again in the background, which was some sick coincidence if you asked him.
-The song ought to be banned.
-Ellie was saying something to him.
+Carly was saying something to him.

 ‘Evan!
 Have you heard a word I’m saying?’
-She took hold of his arm and shook him.
+She took hold of his arm.
+Shook him.

-He let go and slumped down into his seat.
-‘Sorry.’
+He let go.
+Slumped down into his seat.

 ‘You have to help me first.’